Bernard Szajner \ Biography

 Composer, theorist and visual artist Bernard Szajner released five albums of innovative, avant-garde electronic music between 1979 and 1983.
-Although widely and deservedly acclaimed at the time, Szajner afterwards abandoned music for two decades, and as a result his music lapsed into relative obscurity.
-For connoisseurs, however, Szajner remains a leading exponent of his chosen genre.
+Although widely acclaimed at the time, Szajner afterwards abandoned music for two decades, and as a result his music lapsed into relative obscurity.
+For connoisseurs, however, Szajner remains a leading exponent in his chosen field.

 Born in Grenoble (France) in 1944, Szajner (pronounced Shy-nerr) first made his name as a lighting and visual effects designer for artists such Magma, Gong, Stomu Yamashta and the Who.
 During the 1970s he moved on from conventional lighting technology and pioneered the creative and commercial use of lasers, with blue chip clients including Cartier and Renault.
 Szajner then set about inventing a novel laser harp (or 'Syeringe'), partly inspired by a fictional instrument in the book Nova by Samuel Delany.
 The new instrument reversed the orthodox logic of light triggered by music, to create music triggered by light, as well as controlling sound in a manner impossible with conventional synthesizers, and delivering a wider octave range.
 Despite costing £15,000 to develop, and proving problematic at the first public display at Les Halles, the laser harp soon became the stuff of legend, and Szajner agreed to build another for Jean-Michel Jarre and his concerts in China.